snl-dakota/dakota/docs-sphinx/source/usingdakotagui/miscgui/Eclipse.rst

 * **Save** Saves the currently selected file if there are unsaved changes (grayed out if there are no changes to save).
 * **Save All** Saves all files in the workspace that have unsaved changes (grayed out if there are no changes to save).
 * **Debug** Runs a debug configuration (currently not implemented in the Dakota GUI)
 * **Run** Runs a run configuration.
-Refer to the chapter on :ref:`running Dakota <gui-run-configurations-main>` for more information on using run configurations.
+Refer to the section on :ref:`running Dakota <gui-run-configurations-eclipse-run-configs>` for more information on using run configurations.
 * **Back** Eclipse applications keep a history of which files you have viewed.
 This Back button returns to the last file viewed.
 * **Forward** Go forward in history to the next most recently viewed file.